 When we spend time wandering through an old-growth rainforest or taking in the view from the top of a mountain, it feels good.
+We call that the British Columbia Effect.
 Here are three ways being in nature makes us happier, and the science that proves it.

 A study on the effects of forest walking shows that spending time amid greenery has a positive influence on cardiovascular relaxation and significantly increased parasympathetic nervous activity.
 All good stuff for reducing the stress caused by an overstimulated sympathetic nervous system, or what most people know as fight-or-flight mode.

 2. Spending Time in Nature Increases Creative Thinking

 With no cell service, it’s easy to disconnect in North Tweedsmuir Provincial Park.
 Photo: Taylor Burk

 Living in an increasingly digital world can overuse the creative part of the brain that helps us multitask and maintain task goals.
 This study on creativity in the wild demonstrates that spending time with nature is an effective way to replenish those depleted attention resources.